Ascendara/docs/features/ascend.md

 ## Premium Features

-Ascend unlocks a suite of premium features designed to enhance every aspect of your Ascendara experience.
+Ascend unlocks a suite of premium features designed to enhance every aspect of your Ascendara experience:

-**Friends & Status** lets you connect with other Ascendara users and see their online status in real-time.
-Build your gaming community within the app and always know when your friends are playing.
-It's a simple way to stay connected and discover what others in your network are enjoying.

-**Stats & Game Viewing** gives you insight into your own gaming habits and lets you see what others are playing.
-You can make your profile public to share your achievements and game history with friends, or keep it private if you prefer.
-This feature also helps you discover new games through your network—see what's popular among people you know and find your next favorite title.
+- **Friends System**: Send and accept friend requests, build your gaming network, and see when your friends are online.
+Connect with other Ascendara users and grow your community.
+- **Real-Time Chat**: Chat directly with your friends within Ascendara.
+Share game recommendations, coordinate play sessions, and stay connected with your gaming circle.
+- **Profile & Bio**: Set up your personalized profile with a custom bio, showcase your gaming preferences, and let others know what you're all about.
+Make your profile uniquely yours.

-**Cloud Syncing** automatically saves your achievements and playtime to the cloud.
-Your complete gaming history is accessible from anywhere, on any device.
-No more worrying about losing progress when switching computers or reinstalling—your data follows you wherever you go.
+- **Cloud Sync**: Your profile, achievements, and game data are automatically synced to the cloud.
+Access your complete gaming history from anywhere, on any device.
+- **Public Leaderboard**: Compete with the community on the public leaderboard.
+See how your stats stack up against other players and climb the ranks.

-**Game Updating** keeps your library current with minimal effort.
-Ascend notifies you when updates are available for your games and lets you install them with a single click.
-No more manually checking for patches or hunting down update files—Ascend handles it all seamlessly in the background.
+- **Auto Game Update Checking**: Automatically check for game updates in the background.
+Get notified when updates are available and install them with a single click.
+- **Upcoming Updates Peek**: Get an exclusive preview of what's coming in the next Ascendara update.
+Stay ahead of the curve and know what new features are on the horizon.
+- **Nexus Mod Managing**: Seamlessly manage your Nexus mods for supported games.
+Browse, install, and organize mods directly within Ascendara.
+- **Unlimited Downloads**: Download as many games as you want with no restrictions.
+Ascend removes all download limits so you can build your library freely.
+- **FLiNG Trainer**: Automatically downloads the correct FLiNG trainer for your game and handles installation, no manual searching or setup required.
+- **Download Queue**: Queue multiple downloads and let Ascendara handle them automatically.
+Start downloads and come back when they're all ready.
+- **Game Communities** _(PLANNED)_: Find others to play with in game-specific communities.
+Connect with players who share your interests and coordinate multiplayer sessions.
+- **Cloud Backups** _(PLANNED)_: Automatically back up your game saves to the cloud.
+Never lose your progress and restore your saves on any device.

 ## Getting Started with Ascend